pampamkun/Speech-feature-Extraction/README.md

 The command should be as basic as : python3 [script_name]

 For batch processing, it will process all possible file inside a folder.
-You just need to input folder name where your audio files are located
+You will be asked to input the folder name where your audio files are located